helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 Use every method parameter in the SQL, and do not mix named and positional
-markers in one statement.
-With positional markers, the number of method
+markers.
+With positional markers, the number of method parameters must match
-parameters must equal the number of markers.
-Data JDBC does not expand a
-collection into an SQL `IN` list.
-Declare the required markers explicitly or
+the number of markers.
+Data JDBC does not expand a collection into an SQL `IN`
-provide methods for the supported list sizes.
+list; declare each marker explicitly.

-Each parameter must use one of the [supported scalar types](#supported-scalar-types).
+Parameters use the [supported scalar types](#supported-scalar-types).
+A
-A reference argument can be `null`.
-Generated code binds it as an explicitly
+reference argument can be `null`; generated code binds an explicitly typed SQL
-typed SQL `NULL`.
-Primitive arguments cannot be null, and repository parameters
+`NULL`.
+Primitive arguments cannot be null, and repository parameters cannot
-cannot use `Optional`.
+use `Optional`.

-An equality predicate does not match SQL `NULL`.
-Express the required behavior
-in the statement.
-For example, the following method omits the filter when
+Account for SQL null semantics in the statement.
+For example, the following
-`email` is null:
+method omits its filter when `email` is null:

 ```java
 @Jdbc.Statement("""